 - In Serenity, after River declares that the Reavers shall not pass, the rest of the crew is left believing that she is dead... until the doors slide open to show her very much alive, uneaten, unraped, and un-worn-as-clothing, and standing atop a pile of utterly massacred Reavers.

 - In Blade II, Novak stands at the top of a staircase that is littered with fallen security guards.
 Director Guillermo del Toro acknowledges it as an homage to Frazetta in the commentary.

-- The poster for the teen comedy The New Guy has the titular character standing atop a pile of jocks and bullies with a bunch of hot chicks (two of whom are Eliza Dushku and Zooey Deschanel) at his side.
+- The poster for the teen comedy The New Guy has the titular character standing atop a pile of jocks and bullies with a bunch of hot chicks (two of whom are Eliza Dushku and Zooey Deschanel) at his side, clinging to his legs.

 - Ghostbusters II.
 "On a mountain of skulls, in the castle of pain, I sat on a throne of blood."

 - The at least semi-intelligent monsters in Outlander make a large pile of the bodies of the humans they've killed, which is mostly a larder but they also lie on top of it to reinforce how badass they are.
 (And in a scene which is going to be really hard to deal with in pre-psychotherapy times, they toss the heroine into it while she waits for certain death.)